Take Me to Hollywood

 Take Me to Hollywood (Spanish:Yo quiero que me lleven a Hollywood) is a 1931 Spanish comedy film directed by Edgar Neville, starring Perlita Greco.
 It was one of the earliest Spanish sound films.

+Status

+The film is now considered lost; remain only a few production stills and the score of the main song, quite popular at the time of the release.